multiplexd/timemachine/README.md

 building; issue

 ```
-mvn compile package
+mvn package
 ```

-to create a combined JAR file including all dependency libraries in the `target/` directory.
+to create a combined JAR file, `timemachine-unified.jar`, including all dependency libraries in the `target/` directory.

 ## Running